-As a consequence of the adjustments made by A and B with respect to Years 1 and 2, they have paid tax for those years, plus enhanced interest, on \$20,000 of partnership income for which they have already paid tax with their tax returns filed for Year 3.
+As a consequence of the adjustments made by A and B with respect to Years 1 and 2, they have paid tax for those years, plus enhanced interest, on \$20,000 of partnership income for which they had already paid tax with their tax returns filed for Year 3.
 The partnership may file an Administrative Adjustment Request with respect to Year 3 (so long as the statute of limitations for Year 3 remains open), reducing the partnership's income for that year from \$30,000 as originally reported to \$10,000.
-It appears that under section 6227(b)(2), A and B receive revised Year 3 to each obtain a refund payment of \$3,960 (along with regular interest) for the Year 3 tax overpayment.
+It appears that under Section 6227(b)(2), A and B receive revised Year 3 tax information from the partnership, and use that information to file amended returns for Year 3 to each obtain a refund payment of \$3,960 (along with regular interest) for the Year 3 tax overpayment.

-Although only Year 1 was audited, as a condition for utilizing section 6226, the partners are obligated to take into account, and make Year 7 tax payments for, the related Year 2 tax liability as well.
+Although only Year 1 was audited, as a condition for utilizing Section 6226, the partners are obligated to take into account, and make Year 7 tax payments for, the related Year 2 tax liability as well.
 However, they do not take into account the Year 3 adjustment, which is a reduction to the partnership's income.
-They therefore are obligated to make Year 7 tax payments of \$3,960 plus enhanced interest, and (if the statute of limitations allows) separately file for a Year 3 refund of \$3,960 plus regular interest.
+Therefore, they are obligated to make Year 7 tax payments of \$3,960 plus enhanced interest, and (if the statute of limitations allows) separately file for a Year 3 refund of \$3,960 plus regular interest.

-These anomalous results could be corrected if the partnership were allowed to make the section 6226 election for both the underpayment and overpayment years.
-The section 6226 election for all three years would result in the correct tax being paid by the partners who economically earned the income.
+These anomalous results could be corrected if the partnership were allowed to make the Section 6226 election for both the underpayment and overpayment years.
+The Section 6226 election for all three years would result in the correct tax being paid by the partners who economically earned the income.
 Further, to the extent that a partner's aggregate tax for prior years is reduced as a result of its share of the adjustments on the adjusted tax information statements, such partner should be able to use its net overpayment as a credit against its tax for the year in which the adjusted tax information statements are received (the same year in which the taxpayer's liability would be increased if such adjustments resulted in an underpayment).
+We note that this approach is consistent with Section 206(e) of the Technical Corrections Bill, which, we believe, reflects the original intent with respect to Section 6226 of the Code.